zachkrall/artloop-templates/p5/README.md

 This means, an HTML page can be displayed as a full-screen app without using a web browser.
 Cool!

-## If you're not yet comfortable using the command line
+## what if I'm not comfortable with the command-line

-The command-line and terminal environments can be complex, especially if you have never used it before.
-If you are still learning how to use the command line, you can remix
+The command-line and terminal environments can be complicated, especially if you have never used it before.
+If you are still learning how to use the command-line, you can remix
-[this glitch template](https://glitch.com/edit/#!/art-loop-p5-example?path=README.md:1:0) to create an art-loop compatible sketch instead.
-We will make it an Electron app for you. 😊
+[this glitch template](https://glitch.com/edit/#!/art-loop-p5-example?path=js/sketch.js) to create an art-loop compatible sketch instead.

+If you share your Glitch URL, we can bundle it as an electron app for you. 😊

 <a href="https://glitch.com/edit/#!/remix/art-loop-p5-example"><img src="https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg" alt="Remix on Glitch" /></a>

-## Getting started
+## using this template

 * Install Node.js [(English)](https://nodejs.org/en/)
 [(Español)](https://nodejs.org/es/) [(한국어)](https://nodejs.org/ko/)